 What does this mean?

 The pink snapper spawning closure adjacent to Bernier Island is consistent with arrangements to protect pink snapper spawning aggregations in Cockburn Sound and Warnbro Sound.
-During 1 June to 31 August in any year (inclusive), the spawning closure:
+During 1 June to 31 August in any year (inclusive), the spawning closure in the Gascoyne region: